frostime/sy-query-view/README.md

 All properties can be grouped into several categories:

 1. Rendering as links or references, i.e., `aslink`​, `asref`​ (however, since rendering as a reference does not actually create a relationship in the ref table, most of the time using link is sufficient, and ref is not very meaningful).
+2. ​`asial`​: The ial list of the block itself is a string field.
+Using this method, the ial can be parsed into an object of type `{ [key: string]: string}`​
-2. Timestamp-related: Additional properties are extended for updated, created, etc., to facilitate direct display of block timestamps.
+3. Timestamp-related: Additional properties are extended for updated, created, etc., to facilitate direct display of block timestamps.
-3. ​`attr`​ function:
+4. ​`attr`​ function:

     * Takes a block and block attribute and the return will be rendered as suitable markdown text (as mentioned in the table section earlier).
     * You can also pass a custom renderer and return a markdown text.
 If no return or return null, the default rendering scheme is used.
-4. ​`custom-xxx`​ properties: Directly access the block's custom attributes, e.g., `block['custom-b']`​, which accesses the `custom-b`​ attribute of the corresponding block.
+5. ​`custom-xxx`​ properties: Directly access the block's custom attributes, e.g., `block['custom-b']`​, which accesses the `custom-b`​ attribute of the corresponding block.

 You can try the following code, and get to know there differences.